CVC4/homebrew-cvc4/README.md

 - `--with-java-bindings`: installs the Java bindings for CVC4
 - `--with-readline`: installs optional Readline support for improved text-editing support in interactive mode.
 Requires the `with-gpl` option
-- `--with-gpl`: Permit GPL dependences, if available
+- `--with-gpl`: Permit GPL dependencies, if available

 By default, CVC4 is built with [CryptoMiniSat](https://github.com/msoos/cryptominisat) support.